Realisability for Infinitary Intuitionistic Set Theory: Soundness of OTM-Realisability

 A similar result holds with respect to first-order logic.

 \begin{theorem} Each substitution instance of the following Markov's principle, formulated in first-order logic, is uniformly OTM-realisable:

-However, this formula is not a theorem of intuitionistic first-order logic. \end{theorem} \begin{proof} The realisability of every instance of Markov's principle is realised follows by providing an OTM that executes a bounded search for a witness of $P(x)$ within some big enough parameter $\Ve_\alpha$.
-A standard argument using Kripke semantics shows that Markov's principle is not a theorem of intuitionistic first-order logic. \end{proof}
+However, this formula is not a theorem of intuitionistic first-order logic. \end{theorem} \begin{proof} The realisability of every instance of Markov's principle follows by providing an OTM that executes a bounded search for a witness of $P(x)$ within some big enough parameter $\Ve_\alpha$.
+A standard argument using Kripke semantics shows that Markov's principle is not a theorem of intuitionistic first-order logic.\footnote{Take the Kripke model based on the frame $K := \set{v, w}$ with $v < w$ and domains $D_v := \set{a}$, $D_w := \set{a,b}$, and valuate the predicate $P$ to be true only of the element $b$ at node $w$.
+It is then straightforward to check that $v \Vdash \forall x (P(x) \vee \neg P(x))$, $v \Vdash \neg \neg \exists x P(x)$ but $v \not \Vdash \exists x P(x)$.} \end{proof}

 These two results show that the propositional and first-order logics of OTM-realisability are stronger than intuitionistic propositional and intuitionistic first-order logic, respectively.